What are stretch marks?

 Stretch marks are common in pregnant women, with around 90 percent of women developing them after their sixth or seventh month of pregnancy.
 They are also common in body builders who build muscle mass quickly.

-treatment options for stretch marks
+What are the best treatment options for stretch marks?

 There is no magic solution to the irritation that is stretch marks.
 Almost all pregnant women get them and they are an unfortunate part of the process.
 While there is no way, short of surgery, to fully remove stretch marks, at Smooth Solutions Medical Aesthetics, we offer four treatments to thoroughly lessen their appearance: Ultrasonic Dermawave, IPL, microneedling, and platelet-rich plasma.